 Former Kent & England bowler Alan Igglesden, affectionately known as Iggy, has a remarkable life story to share based around his battle with brain cancer.
-The interview has come about through a combination of Twitter and the offer of ginger cake.
+The original interview below came about through a combination of Twitter and the offer of ginger cake.

 Greeted at the door on a quiet Keighley side street by the man himself, it was hard not to be momentarily taken aback by how tall the big fella is.